GrottoPress/shield/docs/07-PASSWORD-RESET.md

    end
    ```

-   `Shield::ResetPassword` does the actual work of updating a user's password, after which it deactivates all active password resets for that user.
+   `ResetPassword` does the actual work of updating a user's password, after which it deactivates all active password resets for that user.

 1. Set up actions: